Workload Placement

 Rack-level Configuration

-At the rack level, you can define custom node groups:
+At the rack level, you can define custom node groups using provider-specific rack parameters:

 These parameters allow you to specify: